 The principle of ‘Sit-On-Your-Ass’ investing inherently advocates for a focus on quality over quantity.
 Munger believes in holding a concentrated portfolio of outstanding businesses rather than a sprawling array of mediocre ones.
 He quips, “It’s not a game of buying many wonderful businesses.
 It’s buying a few, at most.”

 This focus on quality extends beyond financial metrics.
-Munger also examines the quality of a company’s management, its operational efficiency, and its ability to navigate competitive landscapes.
-By focusing on fewer but superior investments, Munger ensures that his time, effort, and capital are only devoted to opportunities that meet his stringent criteria.
+Munger also examines the quality of a company’s management, its operational efficiency, its incentive structure, and its ability to defend economics against competition.
+By focusing on fewer but superior investments, Munger ensures that his time, effort, and capital are only devoted to opportunities that meet his criteria.

-In essence, Charlie Munger’s investment philosophy is a testament to the power of logical thinking, disciplined patience, and stringent selectivity in the world of investing.
-It’s a clarion call for investors to rise above the frenzied pace of the market and embrace a strategy rooted in simplicity, patience, and the unyielding pursuit of quality.
+In essence, Charlie Munger’s investment philosophy is a case for logical thinking, disciplined patience, and stringent selectivity in the world of investing.
+It’s a call for investors to rise above the frenzied pace of the market and embrace a strategy rooted in simplicity, patience, and the unyielding pursuit of quality.

 source: Secrets of Investing on YouTube